 On completion of a complaints review, the APPSI review board produces a report which is submitted to the parties in question and published on the APPSI website.
 APPSI has conducted one complaints review so far, which can be accessed from the Complaints review section.

 Financial statements and budgets

 The expenditure for APPSI for 2013-14 was £6,244.
 This figure incorporates a £4,000 honorarium allocated for the position of Chair.

 The National Archives receives funding through agreement with HM Treasury via the Government Spending Review process, which sets a three-year funding settlement.

 - Expenditure incurred within The National Archives is subject to external audit review conducted annually by The National Audit Office and their audit opinion is reported within The National Archives' Annual Report and Accounts

 - The post of Secretary to APPSI is the only post that is salaried and is funded by The National Archives at the pay grade E (salary range £25,560-£33,637).
-This resource is also jointly shared with the Lord Chancellor's Advisory Council on National Records and Archives
+This resource is also jointly shared with the Advisory Council on National Records and Archives

 - Any expenses for procurement will follow internal guidance of The National Archives